ericbrooke/setup_ruby_rails/README.md

 ##A + B - Setup one file for Bash PATH Management

-Why do I need it?
-Having one place to update and change is really helpful :-)
+_Why do I need it?_ Having one place to update and change is really helpful, rather then mutiple files  :-)

 There are three that can have opinions on this:
 * .bash_profile